BerkeleyHCI/edg-ide/ide-getting-started.md

     # block implementation (subblocks, internal connections, footprint) here
 ```

-> While `Block`s are arbitrary hierarchy blocks that only have ports, inner blocks, and connections, `FootprintBlock` also allows up to one PCB footprint, and a mapping from the block ports to footprint pins.
-> You can loosely think of `FootprintBlock` as analogous to a schematic symbol, while `Block` is closer to a hierarchy sheet.

 > `__init__` is meant to define the interface of a block (all Ports and Parameters), while `contents` is meant to define the contents of a block (largely Blocks, connections, and constraints).
 > This split is not enforced (and there are cases where it is desirable to mix them into just `__init__`), but the main benefits of this are performance (avoid building the full design tree unnecessarily) and separation for readability.

 To work with this part in the visual editor, you can instantiate this block in your top-level design.
-Once you define the Block above (even empty) and recompile, it should show up in the library browser.
+Once you recompile, it should show up in the library browser.
 Then, double-click into the newly created `Lf21215tmr_Device` block to set it for editing.

 The chip itself has three ports: Vcc (voltage input, type **VoltageSink**), GND (voltage input, type **VoltageSink**), and Vout (digital output, type **DigitalSource**).
 We can create ports through the library browser, by searching for the port name, then double-clicking to insert.
-Port show up at the end of the library browser, and can only be inserted with the caret in `__init__` (because it defines the block's interface).
+Ports show up at the end of the library browser, and can only be inserted with the caret in `__init__` (because it defines the block's interface).

 We will need to modify these with the appropriate parameters from the datasheet: operating supply voltage of 1.8-5.5v, supply current of 1.5uA (nominal), and output thresholds of 0.2v (low) and (Vcc-0.3) (high).